Welcome to the new KidsHealth website! See what is new.

 • a general feeling of weakness or tiredness

-Very rarely (in an outbreak or with certain types of the virus) the hand, foot and mouth virus causes a more severe rash involving more of the body, or a more serious illness including inflammation of the brain or heart.
+Very rarely (in an outbreak or with certain types of the virus), the hand, foot and mouth virus causes a more severe rash involving more of the body or a more serious illness, including inflammation of the brain or heart.

-Yes, hand, foot and mouth disease can occasionally happen more than once as there are different types of the virus that cause it.
+Hand, foot and mouth disease can occasionally happen more than once as there are different types of the virus that cause it.

-How is hand, foot and mouth disease diagnosed?
+Diagnosis of hand, foot and mouth disease

-Your family doctor can usually diagnose hand, foot and mouth disease by examining your child.
+A health professional can usually diagnose hand, foot and mouth disease by examining your child.

 Hand, foot and mouth disease can sometimes be confused with: